 In short, in relation to charges of child molestation (as defined) evidence of previous commission of such an offence is admissible.
 Notice is required if the evidence is adduced by the prosecution.
+The standard of proof of the prior acts is on a "preponderance of the evidence".283

-Rules 413 and 414 form an exception to Rule 404 (b): the prior act can be admitted explicitly to prove the propensity of the defendant to commit an act of sexual assault or child molestation.228
+Rules 413 and 414 form an exception to Rule 404(b): the prior act can be admitted explicitly to prove the propensity of the defendant to commit an act of sexual assault or child molestation.284